 Written and directed by Lorena Scafaria in her directorial debut, the film is set up to portray a despairing world held at gunpoint.
 An asteroid named ‘Matilda’ is earth-bound, promising a dinosaur’s fate after the last effort to deflect it fails.
 This gives the world three weeks.
 If you’ve seen The Simpsons episode “Bart’s Comet”, you could probably afford to skip the introduction.

-Dodge (Steve Carrell), an introverted insurance firm worker, has chosen to accept the death sentence in solitary depression after being left by his wife (played by Carrell’s actual wife Nancy Carrell) in the opening scene.
+Dodge (Steve Carell), an introverted insurance firm worker, has chosen to accept the death sentence in solitary depression after being left by his wife (played by Carell’s actual wife Nancy Carell) in the opening scene.
 When a proposed last hurrah hook-up with the ditzy Karen (Melanie Lynskey) fails to appeal, Dodge flees only to wake up in a park and find a dog left in his possession.
 His thoughts turn to his high-school sweetheart, the traditional “one that got away” story.